-When searching for fabric you will come across the terms 'yard' and 'meter', which can be confusing for some.
+When searching for fabric you will come across the terms 'yard' and 'metre', which can be confusing for some.
 Geographical location and tradition often dictate the choice of measurement unit.
-Yards are common in the USA and some other places, but most other places, including Europe, use meters.
+Yards are common in the USA and some other places, but most other places, including Europe, use metres.

 But how much is a yard of fabric?
-One yard is approximately 0.914 meters, or just under 91 centimeters.
+One yard is approximately 0.914 metres, or just under 91 centimetres.
 So if you shop in an American or yard-based shop, you will see fabrics measured in yards.
 Check with the shop assistant first to avoid ordering the wrong amount.

 Choosing the Fabric Pattern

 Sewers choose patterns based on many factors, including their creativity, resources, budget and the specific project they are working on.
 Here are some options for selecting your fabric: